How to List Awards & Honors on a Resume (+Examples)

 Education and Awards

-Be specific about the professional awards, honors, and accomplishments you’ve achieved, and avoid vague language.
+Be specific about the professional awards, honors, and accomplishments you’ve achieved and avoid vague language.
 If you were on the Dean’s List for two straight years, don’t just put down that you graduated with honors on your resume.
-Instead, write:
+Instead, hone in on that fact.

 Should you put GPA on your resume?